msoneal0/MRCI/docs/type_ids.md

   2. bytes[1-8]   - creation time in msec since Epoch UTC (64bit little endian uint)
   3. bytes[9-16]  - modification time in msec since Epoch UTC (64bit little endian uint)
   4. bytes[17-24] - file size (64bit little endian uint)
-  5. bytes[25-n]  - file name (UTF16-LE string, 16bit terminated)
+  5. bytes[25-n]  - file name (UTF8 string, NULL terminated)
-  6. bytes[n-n]   - symmlink target if it is a symmlink (UTF16-LE string, 16bit terminated)
+  6. bytes[n-n]   - symmlink target if it is a symmlink (UTF8 string, NULL terminated)

   notes:
-  1. 16bit terminated UTF-16LE strings are basically
+  1. NULL terminated UTF-8 strings are basically tailed by a single 0x00 byte to indicate the end-of-string.
-     terminated by 2 bytes of 0x00.

   2. the symmlink target is empty if not a symmlink but the terminator should still be present.